Learn everything you need to know about how billing works, with information on billing periods, how your bill is calculated, and more.

 Your billing period ends on the 19th of each month

-You log in to your account on the 31st July
+You log in to your account on 31 July

-On the Billing screen, you’ll see a breakdown of your costs for this billing period (20th-30th July)
+On the Billing screen, you’ll see a breakdown of your costs for this billing period (20–30 July)

 Your account balance is like a pot of money.
 Here’s how that works:

-Each month we’ll send you a bill for the energy you’ve used – and we take the amount you owe from this pot of money
+Each month you’ll get a statement for the energy you’ve used – and the amount you owe is taken from this pot of money.

 Find out more about how your account balance works

-Here’s a list of payments you’ll see going in to your ‘money pot’:
+Here’s a list of payments you’ll see going in to your account:

 Direct Debit payments made from your bank account